Punitive Articles of the UCMJ: 115 Malingering

 (4) That the offense was committed (in time of war) (in a hostile fire pay zone).

 Punishment for Malingering

 Depending on the nature of the offense, there's a range of punishment for malingering.
 If it can be proven that the accused person intentionally injured himself, or pretended to be injured, that's the baseline.
-If the acts happened during wartime or a hostile war zone, the punishments will be more severe.
+If the acts happened during wartime or a hostile war zone, the punishments are more severe.

-According to the UCMJ, feigning an injury will get you a dishonorable discharge and a one-year confinement, during which you'll forfeit all pay and allowances.
+According to the UCMJ, feigning an injury will get you a dishonorable discharge and one-year confinement, during which you'll forfeit all pay and allowances.